Andrewjportal/Andrewjportal.github.io/_posts/2019-04-30-DecadeStyles.md

 ## Future Work
 In addition to building a larger dataset, focusing on specific elements of clothing could achieve better results.
 For example, it would be powerful to train the machine to locate pant legs and identify bell bottoms, marking the style as 70s.
 With enough data, an ML algorithm would learn this on its own, but directed training achieves a better result with fewer images.
 Training a model to identify pant legs and collars is not trivial, and with time I can build on work that has been done in this area (see DeepFashion).

-I could also further expand my data labels and training to other types of categories, like sub-cultures (hippie, punk) or levels of formality (semi-formal, business-casual) This model forms a nice base of work to expand on.
+I could also further expand my data labels and training to other types of categories, like subcultures (hippie, punk) or levels of formality (semi-formal, business-casual) This model forms a nice base of work to expand on.